Best Trail Running Watches – My Top Five Picks

 With advances in technology progressing at a rapid rate the amazing features available to us in a sports watch are now phenomenal.
 I can remember years ago buying one of my first sports specific watches and being so excited that I could look down and see my actual pace!
 How things have come along.
+Let’s take a look at some of the best trail running watches available now.

 The most up to date watches out there today include features such as Smartpay, Musicplay, Topo maps, Wrist heart rate, Barometric and Altimeter sensors, compass and gyroscope to name just a few.
-I have researched all the latest options out there currently and below is my top five of the best trail running watches available.
+I have researched all the latest options out there currently and below is my top five of the best trail running watches.

 I have broken down watches into features I think are best for trail running, giving each a score out of five.
 More detail on each watch can be found below this.